ImPHX13/fetch-ml/README.md

 - `src/train/layer_wise_lr.py`: Implementation of Layer-wise Learning Rate
 - `main.py`: Main script that orchestrates and demonstrates all components

-## Task 3: Training Considerations - Key Decisions and Insights
+## Training Considerations - Key Decisions and Insights

 When considering different freezing scenarios for the multi-task transformer model, I made the following key decisions: